rtbrick/bngblaster/docsrc/sources/access/multicast.rst

 The join delay is the time in milliseconds between sending join and receiving the first multicast packet of the requested group.
 The leave delay is the time between sending leave and the last multicast packet received for this group.
-Multicast packets received for the leaved group after the first packet of the joined group is received are counted as overlap.
+Multicast packets received for the previous group after the first packet of the newly joined group has been received are counted as overlap.

 The following configuration shows an example of the ``igmp`` section for a typical zapping test.